nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/README.md

 ```
 from dap_prinz_green_jobs.pipeline.green_measures.industries.industries_measures import IndustryMeasures

-job_ads = {'id': 1, 'company_name': "fake_company_name", 'job_text': 'We are looking for a software engineer to join our team.
+job_ads = {'id': 1, 'job_text': 'We are looking for a software engineer to join our team.
 We are a fast growing company in the software engineering industry.'}

 im = IndustryMeasures() #instantiate the class
 im.load() #load the relevant green industries datasets and SicMapper class